Recently a known SEO (name reserved) inquired me about some aspects of IDF (Inverse Document Frequency). Below are three of his questions.

 p(AB) < p(A) + p(B)

 and we cannot say that the IDF of a two term query (e.g, a phrase) is the sum of individual IDF values.
-Assuming the contrary as many SEOs think in order to promote some dumb keyword research tools is plain snakeoil.
+Assuming the contrary, as some SEOs claim to promote their keyword tools, is plain snakeoil.

 2) What do you mean by ‘discriminatory power’ in the phrase “IDF is a measure of the discriminatory power of a term in a

-In a nutshell, IDF is a collection wide estimate and as such the information on whether documents containing the terms being queried are relevant to these is unknown.
-Similarly, the information on whether documents not containing the query terms are relevant or not is unknown and often remains unscrambled when we just look at the d/D and d/(D – d) collection-wide ratios.
+In a nutshell, IDF is a collection-wide estimate and as such the question on whether documents containing the terms being queried are relevant to these is unknown.
+Similarly, the questio on whether documents without the query terms are relevant or not is unknown and often remains unscrambled when we just look at the d/D and d/(D – d) collection-wide ratios.
 All we can say is that relevant documents might have a higher probability of containing query terms in comparison with other documents from the collection as a whole.
-But we could make such assertion without resourcing to IDF as well.
+But we could make this assertion without resourcing to IDF.

 In the case of Web documents, these often are about multiple topics.
 Many documents aggregate content from dissimilar sources (news headlines, rss, blogs, etc) and said document content might change in time.
 The mere mention of a term (regardless of repetition) is not a proof of its relevancy or of its importance with respect to the topics discussed in a document.